IbyA/3D-Cursor-Auto-Visibility/README.md

 NOTE: THE 3D CURSOR MUST BE HIDDEN FIRST IN THE VIEWPORT OVERLAY TO SEE THE RESULT OF THE ADD-ON

 # How to install
-1. Download
+1. Download the Repository
-2. Put the .py addon into the A ddons folder in your Blender Directory
+2. Put the Reveal and Auto-Hide 3D Cursor Addon.py into the Addons folder in your Blender Directory
 3. Open Blender 2.8
 4. go to Edit>Preferences
 5. click on Addons tab